 We have many activities and experiences to take part in when joining us on safari – some might appeal more to your teenager than others though, so we’ve rounded up a few that we think any teen would be keen to give a try!

 There is nothing that can compare to a hot-air balloon safari in East Africa – it seriously is something everyone should try to do once in their lifetime.
 If the kids aren’t keen on joining you for this one, we recommend leaving them behind and going anyway!

 Imagine going to sleep at night with only the sounds of the African bush around you, and the only lights around are the stars overhead.
-Asilia is one of very few operators to offer you this exceptional, highly adventurous option of fly camping, and we’re pretty sure any teenager would find this to be unmissable.
+Asilia is one of very few operators to offer you this exceptional, highly adventurous option, and we’re pretty sure any teenager would find this to be unmissable.